alhussain50/api-first-crud/README.md

 This will generate:

-A model in app/Models/Post.php
+- A model in `app/Models/Post.php`
-A controller in app/Http/Controllers/PostController.php A request validation file in app/Http/Requests/PostRequest.php A migration file in database/migrations/xxxx_xx_xx_create_posts_table.php API routes in routes/api.php
+- A controller in `app/Http/Controllers/PostController.php`
+- A request validation file in `app/Http/Requests/PostRequest.php`
+- A migration file in `database/migrations/xxxx_xx_xx_create_posts_table.php`
+- API routes in `routes/api.php`

 ## Troubleshooting
 # Common Issues
-Missing Cache Table: If you encounter an error related to the cache table not existing, try these commands:
+Missing Cache Table: If you encounter an error related to the cache table not existing, try these following commands:

 ```bash
 php artisan cache:table
 php artisan migrate
 ```
-Class Not Found Errors: If you encounter issues try this command
+Class Not Found Errors: If you encounter issues try this following command

 ```bash
 composer dump-autoload